wikimedia/mediawiki-skins-Metrolook/README.md

 Please be aware that there are issues in the codes if you see any could you point it out it would help. and there are things like logos already set sorry i will put a setting there.

 A working demo of the skin is available at http://pidgi.net/metrolooktest/index.php/Main_Page .
-This is currently using MediaWiki 1.24wmf18 and version 2.3 of the master branch of the skin.
+This is currently using MediaWiki 1.25wmf3 and version 3.0 beta 6 of the master branch of the skin.

 ## Installation